-SUG is for California residents who have an EFC of $0 - $5,000.
-A criteria is students must submit their completed financial aid documents by the priority filing deadline date.
-The amount of the award assists with California State University tuition fees.
-SUG is not available to students enrolled in special session and to students whose tuition fees are paid by Cal Grant, waivers or other programs that pay tuition fees.
-Current academic year SUG amounts are:
+SUG assists with California State University tuition fees.
+SUG is not available to students enrolled in special session or students whose tuition fees are paid by Cal Grant, tuition waivers or other programs that pay tuition fees.

 - Students must be enrolled at least half time (6 units undergraduate/credential and 4 units graduate level);